dmbarbour/wikilon/docs/Runtime.md

 ## Memory Management

 I'll logical copy on `c`.
 Logical copies reduce overheads for common patterns.
+I also want to leverage unique references, linear objects with in-place updates for efficient updates to array-lists or records.

-Awelon is a simpler target than most.
-Pure computations cannot directly observe internal evaluation latencies, so pause times aren't critical.
-Since we don't have ad-hoc mutation, we don't need write barriers in a generational collector.
-Pure `(par)` style parallelism can be isolated via hierarchical heaps.
-Awelon doesn't produce memory cycles.
-We can design such that heaps are 'unidirectional', no references up the heap.
+Awelon is a simpler GC target than most.
+Pure computations cannot observe internal evaluation latencies, so GC pause times are somewhat less relevant.
+Cycles cannot be constructed.
+Parallelism can readily be isolated via hierarchical heaps.

-Memory fragmentation hurts locality, performance, and predictability of performance.
-Copy collectors are a good alternative, except that they reorder the heap which also hurts predictability for cache behavior and can hinder lightweight tracking for multiple generations.
-I favor mark-compact algorithms that preserve heap order.
+In-place update for linear objects is a potential challenge for generational GC because it can create references from old linear objects to young objects.
+We must somehow track linear objects we update and treat them as 'young' until we GC again.
+(This might be achieved by a simple header bit, since any young object must be referenced from another young object.)

+A compacting or copying GC can reduce memory fragmentation.
+I'll probably favor copying because it's a lot simpler (modulo the Boortz and Sahlin algorithm for unidirectional heaps, which doesn't apply here) - it isn't ideal for big heaps, but for Wikilon's expected use case of servicing web pages I imagine I'll generally have a lot of small heaps (we can rotate just a few blanks as needed).

+Generational copying GC is possible by modeling a two-space collector within the heap and a growing survivor space.
+In each pass, we grow the survivor space and shrink the nursery until the nursery is too small for productivity.
+Then we performing a full heap compaction, possibly growing the heap in the process.

 I'll probably use generational GC to reduce frequency of copying for long-lived objects.
 Also, hierarchical GC to support lightweight threads with coarse-grained synchronization.
 It seems feasible to simply copy a hierarchical heap without compacting it, assuming there are no external references directly into a hierarchical heap (i.e. such that all references are via thread-control-block).